African Americans in Atlanta: Higher education

 Morris Brown College is the first institution of higher learning in Georgia founded by African-Americans.

-Atlanta Metropolitan State College is a predominately black institution.
+Atlanta Metropolitan State College is a predominately Black institution.

-Clayton State University (CSU) is a historically white public institution 15 miles south of Atlanta that has been predominately black since the mid-2000s.
-In 2021, CSU appointed its first black president.
+Clayton State University (CSU) is a historically white public institution 15 miles south of Atlanta that has been predominately Black since the mid-2000s.
+In 2021, CSU appointed its first Black president.

-Georgia Gwinnett College is a formerly predominately white public institution 30 miles northeast of Atlanta that has been mostly black since the late-2010s.
+Georgia Gwinnett College is a formerly predominately white public institution 30 miles northeast of Atlanta that has been mostly Black since the late-2010s.

-The Atlanta's John Marshall Law School is a historically white private law school that became Georgia's only mostly black law school in the mid-2010s.
-In 2020, the law school hired its first black dean.
+The Atlanta's John Marshall Law School is a historically white private law school that became Georgia's only mostly Black law school in the mid-2010s.
+In 2020, the law school hired its first Black dean.

 Emory University has one of the oldest African-American studies departments in the nation.
 It began in 1971 and has expanded since its inception.

-The Georgia Institute of Technology consistently ranks among the top five institutions in the nation to produce the most black engineers at the bachelor's, master's, and doctoral levels.
+The Georgia Institute of Technology consistently ranks among the top five institutions in the nation to produce the most Black engineers at the bachelor's, master's, and doctoral levels.

-Georgia State University (GSU) is a historically white public institution that since the 2010s has been mostly black, with more black students than any other university in the nation.
-GSU is the largest university in Georgia and leads the nation in producing the most black college graduates with bachelor's degrees annually.
-In 2021, GSU appointed its first black president.
+Georgia State University (GSU) is a historically white public institution that since the 2010s has had a Black plurality, with more Black students enrolled than any other non-profit university in the nation.
+GSU is the second largest university in Georgia and leads the nation in producing the most Black college graduates with bachelor's degrees annually.
+In 2021, GSU appointed its first Black president.

 Upper class

-Atlanta has a well-organized black upper class which exerts its power in politics, business and academia, and historically, in the religious arena.
+Atlanta has a well-organized Black upper class which exerts its power in politics, business and academia, and historically, in the religious arena.
 Mayors Maynard Jackson and Andrew Young were representative of the upper, not working class, and rose to national standing.
-The black academic community is the largest of any US city's because of the presence of the Atlanta University Center (AUC), a consortium of six historically black colleges (HBCUs).
-In business, Atlanta is home to the nation's largest black-owned insurance company (Atlanta Life), real-estate development firm (H.J.
-Russell) as well as some of the country's top black-owned investment and law firms, car dealerships, and food service companies.
-An old-guard black elite, graduated from AUC schools and whose status dates back to the glory days of Sweet Auburn or before, guards its social circles from "new" black money—families such as Herndon, Yates, Bond, Milton, Yancey, Blayton, Rucker, Aikens, Harper, Cooper, Dobbs and Scott.
+The Black academic community is the largest of any US city's because of the presence of the Atlanta University Center (AUC), a consortium of six historically Black colleges (HBCUs).
+In business, Atlanta is home to the nation's largest Black-owned insurance company (Atlanta Life), real-estate development firm (H.J.
+Russell) as well as some of the country's top Black-owned investment and law firms, car dealerships, and food service companies.
+An old-guard Black elite, graduated from AUC schools and whose status dates back to the glory days of Sweet Auburn or before, guards its social circles from "new" Black money—families such as Herndon, Yates, Bond, Milton, Yancey, Blayton, Rucker, Aikens, Harper, Cooper, Dobbs and Scott.
 The First Congregational Church is their church of choice.

-The concentration of a black elite in Atlanta can be explained by:
+The concentration of a Black elite in Atlanta can be explained by: